This Miniseries Retells One Of The Most Unbelievable News Stories Of The ’90s

 In the 27 years since the Branch Davidians' 51-day standoff with the FBI left 76 people — including leader David Koresh — dead at the fringe religious group's Waco, Texas compound, there have been many retellings of the events onscreen and in the media.
 But Paramount's 2018 miniseries, Waco, seems to be one of the most accurate.

 The show is inspired by two books: A Place Called Waco: A Survivor’s Story by Branch Davidian survivor David Thibodeau (played by Rory Culkin in the show) and Stalling for Time: My Life As An FBI Hostage Negotiator by FBI negotiator Gary Noesner (portrayed by Michael Shannon).
 According to Time, the two men met for the first time on the show's set, as they both served as advisers to the production.

-Waco's dedication to its source material was a boon for Taylor Kitsch, who plays Koresh, in his discovering the infamous religious reader.
-He tells Bustle that he was in direct and constant contact with Thibodeau, emailing him about even minor details about Koresh and life in the compound that would help him understand his character.
+Taylor Kitsch, who plays Koresh, tells Bustle that Thibodeau proved to be an invaluable resource, as he emailed the memoirist often to ask about even the most minor details regarding Koresh and life in the compound.
 "He helped a lot in the sense of just validating certain choices or vice versa," Kitsch says.
-The actor also did extensive work on his own, reading scripture and Koresh's writings and losing weight to look the part.
+The actor also did extensive research on his own, reading scripture and Koresh's writings and losing weight to look the part.

 Additional reporting by Sage Young.